Improve Reading Skills with Literacy Centers

 Keep the scope of each of the stations’ activities manageable so that there is no need for lots of supplies cluttering the space.
 To create unique experiences, dedicate supplies exclusively to each station.

-Online programs such as Reading Eggs offer a huge variety of e-books, audiobooks, and other interactive literacy activities like puzzles, games, and more.
+Online programs can offer a huge variety of e-books, audiobooks, and other interactive literacy activities like puzzles, games, and more.
 Make use of these programs to provide fresh, engaging activities tailored to your students’ individual reading levels.

 Literacy stations can provide a great opportunity for your students to practice reading and working together.